flipm0de/NapDatabaseExport/README.md

 - Comma-separated CSV - a text file, the values of which are delimited with a "," (comma) symbol
 - Semicolon-separated CSV - a text file, the values of which are delimited with a ";" (semicolon) symbol

-### Quick Manual

-In order to export information from the database:

-1. Select a local database/server.
-2. List the databases on the selected local database/server.
-3. List the tables in the selected database.
-4. Select the tables containing the data to export.
-5. Select the file format to export the data into.

 ### Contribution

 This project is a fork of [NapDatabaseExport](https://github.com/flipm0de/NapDatabaseExport).